svendhoest/web-dev-workshop/README.md

 <img src="./media/sketch_web.svg">

 ## JS assignment

+Create a class that handles time keeping in general.
+After instantiation it should be able to calculate the elapsed time since then.
-* create a function that calculates the elapsed time since the site has been opened
+(Hint: The function `Date.now()` provides you with the elapsed time in milliseconds since the beginning of the UNIX epoch.)

+Create a instance of this class whenever your blog homepage loads.
-* present the elapsed time in the header of your site
+Periodially (every 1s) query your class instance for the elapsed time and print this elapsed time into the header of the blog homepage.

+(Hint: you can use `setInterval` to periodically execute a piece of code)

-* format it in a human readable form (e.g. 1min 20s)
+Format the elapsed time in readable form (e.g. 1min 20s).

 ## TS assignment
 * convert your code over to typescript